 We live in a media driven world – explore the role it plays in your life and power it has on society.
 You’ll also be creative with hands on technical experience in our state-of-the-art digital editing suite, as well as on location.

 What will I study?

-During the course you’ll have full use of our excellent new facilities including: A digital editing suite equipped with 25 Macs and Final Cut software.
-Media lecture rooms with digital projectors and interactive whiteboards as well as digital cameras, tripods and microphones.
-Topics you will study include different media forms such as films, video games, TV programmes, magazines and social media.
+During the course you’ll have full use of our excellent new facilities including: A digital editing suite equipped with 25 dual-screen PCs and the full Adobe package including Photoshop and Premiere Pro, a designated photography studio, media lecture rooms with digital projectors ad interactive whiteboards as well as a full range of Canon DSLR digital cameras, Go Pro cameras, tripods, audio equipment lighting and a track and dolly.
+Topics you will study include different media forms such as film, video games, music videos, radio broadcasts, magazines, online media and advertisements.

 Where might it lead?

 Many students go on to study a range of subjects at university including marketing, journalism, film production, special effects and cultural sciences. other students have gone on to placements and apprenticeships, securing successful careers in the media industry.
 This course allows students to develop those critical skills that are transferable to other areas of study and employment.